tobbad/24-STM32F429_USB_VCP/README.md

 https://www.itu.int/rec/T-REC-V.250/en

-In this standard ther are mandatory answers to certain AT command defined.
+In this standard there are mandatory answers to certain AT command defined.
 As my simple STM32 code does not react to these answers it always takes about 10s till I can open an terminal on this serial device.

 The example code for CDC in STMs example folder is a simle Hack which works - put does not fullfill the claimed standard.